eric-centrifuge/responsive-jigsaw-puzzle/README.md

 To use callbacks pass a custom function to one of the above events in your initial settings.

-Each callback is passed a custom event object that includes a reference to the puzzle instance as well as other useful information.
+Each callback is passed a custom object that includes a reference to the puzzle instance, the event and the event target.

 ## Running the tests